The following considerations supplement our vaccine guidance for patients

 .
 They are based on questions received from clinicians and are intended to help facilitate shared decision-making conversations with your patients.
 These considerations will be updated as more data are available.

-Given the potential serious health consequences of COVID-19 disease, working with your patients to get the vaccine when it becomes available may be more important than optimally timing the vaccine with their DMT.
+Given the potential serious health consequences of COVID-19 disease, working with your patients to get the vaccine may be more important than optimally timing the vaccine with their DMT.

-The decision of when to get the COVID-19 vaccine should include an evaluation of your patient’s risk of COVID-19, including their occupation, and the current state of their MS. If the risk of their MS worsening is equal to or outweighs their risk of COVID-19, do not alter their DMT schedule and advise they get the vaccine when it is available to them.
+The decision of when to get the COVID-19 vaccine should include an evaluation of your patient’s risk of COVID-19, including their occupation, and the current state of their MS. If the risk of their MS worsening is equal to or outweighs their risk of COVID-19, do not alter their DMT schedule and advise they get the vaccine.

 There is no evidence that current vaccines provide any additional risk to persons with MS

 .
 While individuals with MS were not formally studied, the mechanisms of action of the mRNA vaccines and the J&J vector vaccine pose no specific biological risks to persons with autoimmune diseases.
 The mRNA vaccine is taken up by local muscle cells/dendritic cells, is degraded locally soon after it elicits the desired vaccine response, and does NOT infect neurons.
 The J&J vaccine is a non-replicating (non-live or attenuated) vaccine which is modified so that it cannot cause infection.

 No clear data yet exist related to the efficacy of COVID-19 vaccines in the setting of individual MS DMTs.

 Our guidance is based on expert consensus and data from previous studies of other vaccines.
 See references from Ciotti et al., 2020

 , Table 2 for more literature on the effects of disease modifying therapies on vaccine immune response.